Fall 2021 semester

 - Complete the health screening each day, before arriving on campus.

 - Ensure you have appropriate PPE (personal protective equipment).
 Masks are mandatory on campus.
-Eye protection (e.g.: face shields or safety goggles) is also required in closed spaces such as labs, clinics, shops, classrooms and offices, or when working in close contact with another person in an open space.
+Eye protection (e.g.: face shields or safety goggles) is also required in rooms where two metres (six feet) of physical distance cannot be maintained.
 A reusable face shield will be provided at campus entrances.
 Visit the PPE Required on Campus page for more information.

 - Students and employees can swipe their George Brown ID at the entrance.
 Continuing Education students will only need to provide their student number.